Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Designing a waveguide that supports a degenerate bound state in the continuum at a given frequency

-The latter leaves open just one radiation-loss channel occurring through emission of the $p=0$ spatial Fourier harmonic out of the grating layer into the cover and substrate, but prohibits radiation of all higher-order ($p \neq 0$) spatial Fourier harmonics, i.e., diffraction orders.
+The latter leaves only one radiation-loss channel open, occurring through emission of the $p=0$ spatial Fourier harmonic out of the grating layer into the cover and substrate, but prohibits radiation of all higher-order ($p \neq 0$) spatial Fourier harmonics, i.e., diffraction orders.

 Recall that there are six dimensionless parameters of the waveguide (see Fig.~\ref{Fig:Geometry}).
 First, there are three dimensionless parameters of the lamellar grating: The high, $\varepsilon_1$, and low, $\varepsilon_2$, dielectric constants of the two grating sections and the fill factor of the high dielectric constant section, $\rho = d_1/\lambda_g$.
 All spatial dimensions are scaled by the period of the grating, $\lambda_g = d_1 + d_2$.
 Second, there are three other dimensionless parameters which set a global design of the planar grating waveguide: The dielectric constants of the cover, $\varepsilon^+$, and substrate, $\varepsilon^-$, materials enclosing the grating layer and the ratio of the thickness of the grating layer to the grating period, $L/\lambda_g$.